 Starting from a high level allows you to get an understanding of the niche landscape before becoming too invested in a particular niche.
 For example, you may start with a men’s interest idea, narrow that down to men’s grooming, and get even more granular with men’s shaving or razor.

-These are what he refers to as the “money” keywords.
+These are what can be referred to as the “money” keywords.
 People who search for these keywords have done their due diligence and now looking to make a purchase.
 They are prime customers to land on your site and ultimately refer to Amazon for the sale (and the best part, the commission!).

-Here are the criteria that Dom lays out for finding a good product:
+Here are the criteria for finding a good product:

-- Are there lots of products and related products on Amazon?
+- There are plenty of products and related products on Amazon

-- Are people leaving decent reviews of the product?
+- People are leaving decent reviews of the product

 The beauty of today’s niche research is that there are tools to quantify how many people are searching for various keywords.

-At a high level, Dom’s content plan is as follows:
+At a high level, we recommend building your content plan as follows:

 - Create “main articles” (intended to convert users”) at 2,000 words or more